|Back to Main Print This Page Email to a Friend|

-Anorexia nervosa has two subtypes, based on a patient’s behavior during the past 3 months:
+Anorexia nervosa has two subtypes, based on a person's behavior during the past 3 months:

 - Restrictive type.
-Patients reduce their weight mainly through dieting, fasting, or excessive exercise.
+Reducing weight mainly through dieting, fasting, or excessive exercise.

-- Binge eating / purging type.
-Patients maintain low weight through episodes of binge eating and purging (self-induced vomiting or the use of laxative, diuretics, or enemas).
-Some patients do not binge eat, but purge after eating even small amounts of food.
+- Binge eating/purging type.
+Maintaining low weight through episodes of binge eating and purging (self-induced vomiting or the use of laxative, diuretics, or enemas).
+Some people do not binge eat, but purge after eating even small amounts of food.

 - There is frequent crossover between these subtypes during the course of the illness.

 Bulimia nervosa is characterized by cycles of bingeing and purging: